AlexeiKlika/vitalsource-ebook-dark-theme/README.md

 At Purdue Global Unversity, we use vitalsource online ebooks for many of our textbooks.
 This CSS override is my attempt at making my reading experience a bit more enjoyable on my desktop and laptop.

 ## Notes on Dark Theme
--Overrides CSS styles with Chrome Extension *Stylebot* -Only applies custom CSS to vitalsource reader web pages -CSS suitable for desktop screen resolutions
+- Overrides CSS styles with Chrome Extension *Stylebot*
+- Only applies custom CSS to vitalsource reader web pages
+- CSS suitable for desktop screen resolutions

 ## How to Use Dark Theme
 1. Install *Stylebot* Chrome extension